4 Example files

 ems_example() writes bundled example model and script files to disk.
-It is the recommended starting point for new users, providing ready-to-run material for each of the four vetted model variants without requiring any additional setup beyond GTAP data access.
+It is a good starting point for new users, providing ready-to-run material for each of the four vetted models without requiring any additional setup beyond GTAP data access.

 Two output modes are available, controlled by the type argument: